Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 --

-- An interface can contain public non-static concrete methods in the form of default methods.
+- An interface can contain public non-static concrete methods as default methods.
 - An interface can contain public static concrete methods.
 - Any other methods must be public and abstract.
 - All attributes are public, static and final.